willwray/function_traits/readme.md

 <details><summary>A small example of function_traits usage</summary>

-An illustrative example that type-checks `printf`-like member functions that may
+A contrived example that type-checks `printf`-like member functions that may
 or may not be variadic, then forwards a C++ argument pack to the C varargs
 (the vargs could be matched and type checked against the format string).